nebrius/raspi-pwm/README.md

 Raspi PWM
 ==========

-Raspi PWM is part of the [Raspi suite of libraries](https://github.com/bryan-m-hughes/raspi-core) that provides access to the hardware PWM port on pin 12 (GPIO18).
+Raspi PWM is part of the [Raspi suite of libraries](https://github.com/bryan-m-hughes/raspi-core) that provides access to the hardware PWM on pin 12 (GPIO18).

 ## Installation